musevlt/mpdaf/CoreLib/source/user_manual_cubelist.rst

  - nclip: number of sigma at which to clip.
  - nstop: if the number of not rejected pixels is less than this number, the clipping iterations stop.

-The resulted DATACUBE_merging.fits contains the merged cube.
+The resulted cube contains an additional extension for the variance.
+3 options are proposed to compute the variance:

+ - 'propagate': the variance is the mean of the variances of the N individual exposures divided by N**2.
-The variance for each combined voxel is computed as the variance derived from the comparison of the N individual exposures divided by N-1, where N is the number of voxel left after the sigma-clipping.
+ - 'stat_mean': the variance of each combined pixel is computed as the variance derived from the comparison of the N individual exposures divided N-1.
-This variance data cube is saved as an additional extension of the combined data cube.

-In addition, EXPMAP_merging.fits contains an exposure map data cube which counts the number of exposures used for the combination of each pixel and NOVALID_merging.txt gives the number of invalid pixels per exposures.
+ - 'stat_one': the variance of each combined pixel is computed as the variance derived from the comparison of the N individual exposures.

+N is the number of voxel left after the sigma-clipping.

 Reference
 =========